 The menu that appears after a right click on the node.

 It allows you to send data to external sources but also use Synerise open API.
-This requires creating an outgoing webhook.
+Check how to prepare an outgoing integration.

 A user starts a path every time they meet the requirements of the trigger of a workflow.
 The path reflects the progress of a customer in a workflow.